-Google acknowledges issue with HTC EVO 4G LTE and Google Wallet, says a fix is comingAlex Wagner - Deputy Managing Editor, News Desk
+Google acknowledges issue with HTC EVO 4G LTE and Google Wallet, says a fix is comingAlex Wagner - Editorial Director of News and Content

 Sprint's HTC EVO 4G LTE features a near field communications (NFC) chip that allows it to utilize Google Wallet for mobile payments, but unfortunately for many owners of the handset, Wallet hasn't exactly been working as it should on the EVO 4G LTE as of late.
 A Google spokesperson today confirmed the issue, explaining that a "software problem" involving the handset's NFC chip is the culprit.
 The spokesperson went on to say that Google is working with HTC and Sprint on the problem and that it should be able to be resolved with a software update, which is said to be coming "soon."